Do you know a woman interested in or just getting started in a career in philanthropy?

 Impact 100 has always been about making a difference – both for the nonprofits to whom we offer grants, and among the Indianapolis community at large.
-Since 2013 Impact 100 has been making a difference in shaping the philanthropic perspectives of women early in their public service career through our scholarship program, which covers the cost of membership for promising philanthropists early in their career.
+Since 2013 Impact 100 has been making a difference in shaping the philanthropic perspectives of women early in their public service career through our Leaders of the Future Scholarship program, which covers the cost of membership for promising philanthropists early in their career.

 The scholarship process started with an invitation to one student from the Indiana University Lilly Family School of Philanthropy to participate in the Impact 100 granting process, with her membership paid by a generous Impact 100 member.
 It was immediately apparent that the scholarship member was a benefit to the Focus Area Committee (FACs) she joined.